-- 1. Clean nonporous surfaces with a healthcare approved disinfectant (chairs, table surfaces, door knobs, handrails).
-Refer to contract with housekeeping provider. - 2.
-Vacuum carpeted floors, dry mop exam room floors and wet mop as indicated.
+- 1. Clean nonporous surfaces with a healthcare-approved disinfectant (chairs, table surfaces, door knobs, handrails).
+Refer to the contract with the housekeeping provider. - 2.
+Vacuum carpeted floors, dry mop exam room floors, and wet mop as indicated.
 Wet mop procedure room floors.
-Refer to contract with housekeeping provider. - 3.
-Clean toys in the children's area weekly with a nontoxic healthcare approved disinfectant. - 4.
+Refer to the contract with the housekeeping provider. - 3.
+Clean toys in the children's area weekly with a nontoxic healthcare-approved disinfectant. - 4.
 Pediculosis (lice) or scabies: Clean the room as you would for any other patient and bag any linen.
-Upholstered furniture, carpets, rugs, pillows should be vacuumed.
+Upholstered furniture, carpets, rugs, and pillows should be vacuumed.
 Contact precautions (gloves and/or gown, hand hygiene) should be followed for physical contact with the patient. - 5.
 Biohazard garbage cans in the procedure rooms are emptied at least weekly (more often as needed).
 Refer to the Bloodborne Pathogens Control Plan.